appsquickly/typhoon/README.md

 ####Is that all they mean by 'injected'?
 Yes it is.
 Right now, you might be thinking "Geez!
 That's a pretty fancy name for something so plain."
 Well, you'd be right.
-But let‘s look at what happens when we start to apply this approach: If you pull hard-wired dependencies out from a class, so that they're passed in, now the <em>next class up the chain</em> has hard-wired dependencies.
-So we keep applying the pattern. . .
+But let‘s look at what happens when we start to apply this approach: Let's say you identify some hard-wired network configurations in a your GoogleWeatherClient, and correct this by instead passing them in via an initializer method.
+Now if you want to use this class, as a collaborator in a new class, let's say a ViewController, then your GoogleWeatherClient itself can be either a hard-wired dependency, or injected.
+To get the benefits of dependency injection again, we repeat the process, pulling up the class and along with its own dependencies.
+And we keep applying until we have a logical module or 'assembly' . . .

 . . .
 If you do this with significant collaborators throughout your app, it means that the __GoogleWeatherClientImpl__ is now declared in a single place - the top-level assembly, so-to-speak. ___And___ all of the classes that need to use some kind of __id&lt;WeatherClient&gt;__ will have it passed in.
 This means that: